CGodl/GaelAi/README.md

 # GeaiAI

-GealAI is a project developed to allows users all-in-one access to various AI features from OpenAI and Replicate AI including text, conversation, image generation, and video generation.
+GealAI is a project developed to allow users all-in-one access to various AI features from OpenAI and Replicate AI including text, conversation, image generation, and video generation.